EMajesty/harmi/README.md

-Continuation of [arduchord](https://github.com/EMajesty/arduchord), now using Rust on a Raspberry Pi Pico
+Continuation of [arduchord](https://github.com/EMajesty/arduchord), now using a Raspberry Pi Pico